Julian-Nash/respond/README.md

 `jsonres` is a small, lightweight wrapper around Flask's `make_response` and `jsonify`, providing a fast and convenient way to return JSON data with the right HTTP status code.

-`jsonres` utilizes HTTP status code messages as methods in a declarative way, you simply call a static method such as `ok`, `not_found` or `internal_server_error` and optionally pass in the data you wish to return as JSON.
+`jsonres` utilizes HTTP status code descriptions as methods, you simply call a static method such as `ok`, `not_found` or `internal_server_error` and optionally pass in the data you wish to return as JSON.

 > Python v3.6 +